OpenCyphal/CETL/README.md

 > Any type found directly under the cetl folder does *not* adhere to a known standard and is specific only to CETL.

-Also under each "cetl/pfXX" folder will be a "cetlpf.h" header.
+Also under each "cetl/pfXX" folder will be a "cetlpf.hpp" header.
 These headers enable automatic polyfill behavior but do so by violating certain AUTOSAR-14 rules.
 We recommend using the CETL polyfill types directly in code that adheres to AUTOSAR-14.